How to Build a Sales Culture for High Performance: A Small Business Guide

-A positive, transparent, sales-driven culture is vital for keeping small business teams engaged in the overall success of the business—regardless of their role within the company.
-Building the framework for a positive sales culture combines offering incentives for aggressive—but achievable—performance, developing a collaborative environment among team members, and promoting learning and growth.
+A positive, transparent, sales-driven culture is vital for keeping small business teams engaged in the business’ overall success—regardless of their role within the company.
+Building the framework for a positive selling culture starts with offering incentives for aggressive yet achievable performance.
+It also involves developing collaborative team culture characteristics and promoting learning and growth.
+Here’s how to build a sales culture in 10 steps.

 1. Create Desirable Jobs

 Next, you must evaluate paid time off (PTO) and work-life balance.
 Consider that most sales roles are typically objective in that performance can be measured by closed deals or revenue generated.
-Therefore, high or even unlimited PTO allowances could be a solid route, with 72% of the workforce now saying it’s a desired benefit.
+Therefore, high or unlimited PTO allowances could be a solid route, with 72% of the workforce now saying it’s a desired benefit.
 While a viable option, it should be supplemented with mandatory PTO requirements to alleviate the fear of taking time off.

 The other major job characteristic people seek is job flexibility—with reps rating it at an average of 4.1 out of 5 for job importance.
 Now that remote work is becoming a norm for many organizations, it’s almost an expectation for employees.
 Luckily, many sales reps should be out networking and connecting with leads anyway—making it easier for managers to allow them to stay out of the office.